Bachelor of Technology (Computing Studies)

 Program code: BP232

-Employment opportunities are as flexible and broad as the program itself.
+Employment opportunities are as flexible and broad as the degree itself.
 By studying a wide range of topics, both in computing and in other fields, graduates can pursue pure IT roles and roles in other areas that require IT experience such as marketing, advertising, accounting, and health administration.

 *ATAR refers to the lowest selection rank to which an offer was made (including consideration of any adjustments) for current and recent year 12 applicants.